 51) Sun Screen – Especially if you’re road tripping in a convertible!

 52) Overnight Toiletries – Take compact versions of all your daily essentials.
 These reusable mini silicone travel bottles are perfect to decant your cosmetics into.
 It’s also to keep them in a cute toiletry bag like this with a hook, so you don’t have to put your stuff on a dirty surface.

 53) Pack of playing cards – Everyone hates tailbacks and standstills, however, IF you’re faced with one, then playing a game is a great way to pass the time.

-54) An Epic Playlist – Whatever you’re prefered genre, you can either make your own, or the lazy option is to use Spotify.
+54) An Epic Playlist – Whatever you’re prefered genre, you can either make your own, or the lazy option is to use a premade playlist on Spotify.

 55) Kindle or eBooks – If you’ve got a loooonnnngggg journey ahead then a road trip is a great time to get stuck into a new novels.

 56) Shovel for Snow – hopefully, you will never need to use this, but IF your car gets snowed in, you’ll be thankful for bringing one of these.